Someone asked us:

 How much do birth control pills affect sex drive in women?
 I’ve been taking them for close to a year now, and haven’t had any urge to have sex for couple months.

-While some women find that using birth control to decrease their risk of pregnancy, empowers them to feel more in control of their sexuality, it’s true that a small number of women experience a decrease in their sex drive while using hormonal birth control, like the pill.
+While some find that using birth control to decrease their risk of pregnancy empowers them to feel more in control of their sexuality, it’s true that a small number of people experience a decrease in their sex drive while using hormonal birth control, like the pill.

 The good news is that switching the brand of pills you use, or switching to a different method like the IUD or the shot may help.
 Different kinds of brands and methods contain different combinations of hormones, which may affect each individual differently.
-You should raise your concern with your health care provider or the staff at your nearest Planned Parenthood health center, who can suggest another brand or method.
+You should raise your concern with your nurse or doctor at your nearest Planned Parenthood health center, who can suggest another brand or method.

 You deserve to find out the reason why your sex drive has changed.
 Talking to a health care provider and thinking about these other factors are good next steps.